hashicorp/consul-guides/service-configuration/service-configuration-demo/terraform/aws/README.md

 ```
 vault status
 ```
 - Display the token that was setup; you will see `path auth/token/root` which indicates this is the root token.
+Note: the root token should be secured per [Vault Production hardening steps](https://learn.hashicorp.com/vault/operations/production-hardening).
 ```
 vault token lookup
 ```
-  - Note: The root token should be secured per [Vault Production hardening steps](https://learn.hashicorp.com/vault/operations/production-hardening).

 - Display Vault's Authentication methods, the AWS authentication method is mounted under default `aws` path:
 ```
 vault auth list